 MDOT's Bonding Information

 Bond financing allows the department to advance projects and complete them more quickly than with cash financing only.
 Economic benefits of a project are realized sooner, creating a stimulus to the state's economy.
 The current bond program takes advantage of historically low interest rates which offsets the inflation cost of delaying projects to future years.
-Refinancing existing debt with lower interest rates increases the funding available to carry out the department's other priorities.
+When conditions arise, refinancing existing debt with lower interest rates increases the funding available to carry out the department's other priorities.

 - State Trunkline Fund Bonds